bharath0ne8/End-to-End-Multibrancing/README.md

-echo "# multibranch-sample-app" for auto trigger
+echo "# multibranch-sample-app" for auto triggers